Infinityflex13/Basic-Registration/README.md

 # University Registration Form

 This project is a basic university registration form developed using HTML, CSS, and JavaScript.
-It features a dark-themed, responsive interface with dynamic dropdowns based on user selection.
+It features a dark-themed, responsive interface with dynamic dropdowns based on user selection.(just basic front end)

 ## Project Structure
 Basic-Registration/